jadecobra/python_tdd_exercises/source/calculator/calculator_iv.rst

 ----

 *********************************************************************************
-how to make a decorator function
+what is a decorator function?
 *********************************************************************************

 3 of the :ref:`functions<what is a function?>` in the :ref:`calculator program<how to make a calculator>` have the same :ref:`if statement<if statements>`